madeline-scyphers/Procyon-Wiki/docs/Factions/Counters Guild.md

 ## Situation

-Torx is playing Guild politics, aiming to show that the [[Guild of Engineers|Guild of Engineers]].
+Torx is playing Guild politics, aiming to show that the [Guild of Engineers](Guild%20of%20Engineers.md).
 He's spent vast sums on this, betting he’ll get it back once the Counters take over.

 ## Allies With